CodyDeepPlay/CS7641-2022Spring/Assignment1/README.txt

-This file is describing the necessary files or steps needed to run the code for assignment 1 for CS7641 Spring 2022.
+This file is describing the necessary files and steps needed to run the code for assignment 1 for CS7641 Spring 2022.

 ## List of files